19hours/sg-statutes/Acts/Employment Act.md

 2\.—(1) In this Act, unless the context otherwise requires —

-“approved medical institution” means a hospital, clinic, healthcare establishment or other medical institution which the Minister, by notification in theGazette, declares as an approved medical institution1;
+“approved medical institution” means a hospital, clinic, healthcare establishment or other medical institution which the Minister, by notification in theGazette, declares as an approved medical institution\*;

-1See section 48(1) of the Employment (Amendment) Act 2008 (Act 32 of 2008).
+\*See section 48(1) of the Employment (Amendment) Act 2008 (Act 32 of 2008).

 “basic rate of pay” means the total amount of money (including wage adjustments and increments) to which an employee is entitled under his contract of service either for working for a period of time, that is, for one hour, one day, one week, one month or for such other period as may be stated or implied in his contract of service, or for each completed piece or task of work but does not include —